Chandrashekhar (actor): Film career

 Chandrashekhar, on recommendation from singer Shamshad Begum, got his first job with Shalimar Studios in Pune in 1948.
 He then received junior artist role in Bebas (1950), with Bharat Bhushan as the lead character.
 He initially played junior artist roles in films like Nirdoshi (1951), Daag (1952), Farmiash (1953) and Meenar (1954).

 He appeared in about 250 films since his appearance in the 1954 film Aurat Teri Yehi Kahani as an actor.
 His first film as hero was Surang (1953), produced by V. Shantaram.
 Some of his characters, as the supporting actor which became popular came in films like Gateway of India, Fashion (1957), Barsaat Ki Raat (1960), Baat Ek Raat Ki, Angulimaal (1960), Rustom-E-Baghdad (1963), King Kong (1962) and Jahan Ara (1964).

-He also produced, directed and acted in as the lead hero his hit musical film Cha Cha Cha, which was the first film of Helen in a lead role.
+He also produced, directed, and acted as the lead hero in his hit musical film Cha Cha Cha, which was the first film of Helen in a lead role.
 Cha Cha Cha is one of the films featured in Avijit Ghosh's book 40 Retakes: Bollywood Classics You May Have Missed.
 In 1966, he directed and produced his second film Street Singer.

 Chandrashekhar was the leading man in films like Surang (1953), Kavi and Mastana (both 1954), Baradari (1955), Kali Topi Lal Rumal (1959), Street Singer, and in a negative role in Basant Bahar.

 It was after 1968, that Chandrashekar was not getting offers to act in a leading role, and he subsequently moved into character roles.
 He was regular character actor in directorial ventures of Shakti Samanta and films with Rajesh Khanna as the lead hero, with films like Kati Patang, Ajnabee, Mehbooba and Alag Alag.

 From 1971 onwards until 1987, he acted as a character actor in films like Hum Tum Aur Woh, Dharma, Gehri Chaal, Charitraheen, Vardaan, Ranga Khush, Shakti, Shankar Dada, Anpadh, Saajan Bina Suhagan, Karmayogi, The Burning Train, Namak Halaal, Nikaah, Ayaash, Maan Gaye Ustaad, Disco Dancer, Sharaabi, Sansar and Hukumat.

-Chandrashekhar decided to work as assistant director to Gulzar at the age of 50, when he felt, he needed to do more in film industry.
+Chandrashekhar decided to work as an assistant director to Gulzar at the age of 50, when he felt, he needed to do more in the film industry.
 He assisted Gulzar in films like Parichay, Koshish, Achanak, Aandhi, Khushboo and Mausam between 1972 and 1976.

-He also played character role of Arya Sumant as Dasharatha's prime minister in Ramanand Sagar's TV series Ramayana at the age of 65.
+He also played the character role of Arya Sumant as Dasharatha's prime minister in Ramanand Sagar's TV series Ramayana at the age of 65.

 In late 1988, Chandrashekhar was offered roles as "old man" in-character roles of policemen, fathers or judges in films like Tamacha (1988), Elaan-E-Jung, Mera Pati Sirf Mera Hai, Jawani Zindabad, Gurudev, Humshakal (1992) and Waqt Ka Badshah.